| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 account for most of it?
 A few "skeptics" have suggested undersea

-volcanoes, but a major activity increase (for which there's no
+volcanoes, but a major activity increase (for which there's no evidence)

-degree, and they're also warming from the surface down.
+and they're also warming from the surface down.
 Earth's average geothermal heat flow

 is negligible compared to the energy received from the sun or retained